 Accessibility of Building and Programs

 First Unitarian welcomes and affirms people of all abilities.
 We have taken the following steps to assure that no one is excluded from full participation in the life of our church.

-Our sanctuary, parish hall, and religious education classrooms are fully accessible to those using wheelchairs or having limited mobility.
+Our sanctuary, parish house, and religious education classrooms are fully accessible to those using wheelchairs or having limited mobility.
 Handicap parking spaces are designated in our parking lot next to the Meeting House and also on Benefit Street.
 Accessible bathrooms are located in the Parish House.

 Large print hymnals are available.
 Ask any usher for one.
 If you would like an orientation tour of the campus during the week, contact the church office to make arrangements.

 We have a hearing enhancement system connected to the PA system in our sanctuary.
 Ask any usher for assistance in using a hearing device during the worship service.